 To apply, follow the instructions on the job listings page.

 POSITION SUMMARY:The Visitor Services Associate is responsible for creating an inviting, professional environment for museum patrons.
 This position provides excellent front-line guest service in the front lobby, over the phone, and via e-mail.
 The Visitor Services Associate is also responsible for assisting the Supervisor of Visitor Services in key areas of maintaining a high standard of guest service on a day-to-day basis.
 The work schedule for this position Tuesday through Saturday, with situational flexibility.
-Some weekend and evening hours will be required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: